 A: Your Augie can have a merle coat or really everything in between.
 The only paint job that is unlikely is solid white paint or brindle paint.

 A: Some breeders will be promoting an Australian Aussie Corgi mix.
 This is usually just because both parents of each designer dog breed are smaller.
 While there is a popular trend of Breeding miniature types of many breeds the Aussie Corgi mix doesn’t usually have a special “mini” version.

 A: Yes, this breed has lost quite a bit.
 You will probably want it Invest in a high-quality deshedder and a number of High-quality dog grooming hair clippers if you intend to groom your dog yourself.

 A: As mentioned earlier, Augies are livewires.
 You will chase this pup quite a lot during the first few years that you own him.
 Due to the genetic makeup of their parent races, they do not settle until they are around 3 years old.

-The Aussie Corgi is a fantastic little pooch who will love to be worked and put through their paces.
-Not only do you need to make sure he is getting all of the exercise he needs, but you also need to travel a lot to shower him in love and cuddle.
+The Aussie Corgi is a fantastic little pooch who will love to be worked and put through its paces.
+Not only do you need to make sure he is getting all of the exercises he needs, but you also need to travel a lot to shower him in love and cuddle.

 If you think it would suit you and your lifestyle well then the Aussie Corgi would make an awesome game and you can be sure that you will have a best friend for life!